 The post below shares the coolest and not-so-cool parts of dark mode, followed by a brief on the major reasons behind its stellar popularity today.

-Also dubbed as the “dark theme” or “night mode”, Dark Mode is a feature (on a mobile app or website) which enables users to change backdrop shade of user interface into something dark, say grey or black.
+Also dubbed as the “dark theme” or “night mode”, Dark Mode is a feature (on a mobile app or website) which enables users to change the backdrop shade of the user interface into something dark, say grey or black.
 In regard to website design, this feature is especially used to create a visually convenient layout so that visitors find it more comfortable to read or check the contents (video, text etc.) in dark.